Agathis lenticula

-Agathis lenticula is a tree of Borneo in the conifer family Araucariaceae.
+Agathis lenticula is a species of coniferous tree in the family Araucariaceae, endemic to Borneo.
 The specific epithet lenticula is from the Latin meaning "like a double-convex lens", referring to the leaf shape.

 Description

 Agathis lenticula grows as a tree up to 45 m tall.
 Its bark is greyish brown.
 The male cones are cylindrical in shape, the female ones spherical.

 Distribution and habitat

 Agathis lenticula is endemic to Borneo.
-Its habitat is montane rainforest from 1140 m to 1680 m altitude.
+Its habitat is montane rainforest at altitudes of 1000–1700 m.